hetzneronline/community-content/tutorials/install-hytale-dedicated-server-ubuntu/en.md

 ## Step 4 - Download and Authenticate

+To run a Hytale server, you need an account that already owns the **Standard Edition** of the game (currently approx. 23,79$ in Germany).
+You can purchase the game and download the necessary tools at [hytale.com/download](https://hytale.com/download).
 Now you need to download the Hytale server files and authenticate your server with your Hytale account.

+Now, download the Hytale server tools directly to your server.
 Switch to the `hytale` user and navigate to the installation directory:

 ```bash
 su - hytale